Events

 Facilitated by Katherine Raichle and Andrea Verdan

-Research shows that students take deeper approaches to learning when they don’t feel overloaded with course content or with a stressful barrage of assignments in a course.
-With the right design, fewer graded assignments with higher point values can lead to a richer learning experience for your students.
+Are you overwhelmed by course content and grading?
+Are your students emphasizing grades over learning?
+Research shows that students take deeper approaches to learning when they don’t feel overloaded with course content or with a barrage of assignments in a course.
+With the right design, low-stakes*, minimally graded assignments can lead to a richer learning experience for your students and less grading for you.

 » Register